yupgup/jonitrythall.com/_posts/2023-08-24-raising-monarch-babies.markdown

   <img src="/content/2023/08/caterpillars1.jpeg">
 </div>

-Occasionally, a caterpillar doesn’t attach its chrysalis to a surface, or something knocks it down.
+Occasionally, a caterpillar doesn’t attach its chrysalis to a surface well, or something knocks it down.
 In these situations, I’ve found it’s better to risk hanging it up with string or tiny clothespins than to leave it on the ground since it will struggle to form and emerge properly.
 A small stem should be at the top of the chrysalis that will allow this alternative hanging method to be carried out.

 <div class="gallery" data-columns="2">
   <img src="/content/2023/08/jshape.jpeg">